UtaUtaUtau/nnsvs-db-converter/README.md

   --max-silences int, -s int
                         The maximum amount of silences (pau) in the middle of each segment.
-Set to a big amount to maximize segment lengths. (default: 0) --write-labels, -w    Write Audacity labels if you want to check segmentation labels. (default: False) --debug, -d           Show debug logs. (default: False)
+Set to a big amount to maximize segment lengths. (default: 0) --max-sp-length float, -S float
+                        The maximum length for silences (pau) to turn into SP.
+SP is an arbitrary short pause from what I understand. (default: 0.5) --write-labels, -w    Write Audacity labels if you want to check segmentation labels. (default: False) --debug, -d           Show debug logs. (default: False)
 ```